 The Government’s innovation partnership programmes

 The objective of the Government’s innovation partnership programmes is to identify innovative solutions to major challenges facing society and to contribute to Sweden’s competitiveness.
-In July 2019, as part of the January agreement, the policy agreement made by the government parties and the Liberal party and Centre Party, the Government presented four themes that form the basis for the partnership programmes in 2019–2022.
+In July 2019 the Government presented four themes that form the basis for the partnership programmes in 2019–2022.
 The themes are based on Sweden’s strengths and on the 2030 Agenda for Sustainable Development: Climate neutral industry; Skills supply and lifelong learning; Digital transformation of industry; and Health and life sciences.

 The innovation partnership programmes bring together small and large companies, universities and higher education institutions, civil society and public sector actors to jointly set priorities for what needs to be done to meet the challenges within the four themes.